- → Claude Mythos Preview — How It Started (June 1)

 Who it matters for: Everyone using ChatGPT — you are already on it.
 For API developers: if you reference chat-latest you get this automatically. ⚠️ Action required: migrate any GPT-4.5 references before June 27 when that endpoint retires.

-📱 Gemini in Chrome for Android — Late June Rollout
+📱 Gemini in Chrome for Android — Now Live

-Two standout features: Chrome Auto Browse — Chrome autonomously completes background tasks (appointment booking, parking reservation, form fills) while you do other things.
+Two standout features: Auto Browse — Gemini autonomously completes background tasks (appointment booking, parking reservation, form fills) while you stay in control at each step.
 Rambler — a voice-to-text polish tool that cleans up spoken messages or builds custom browser widgets from natural language descriptions.
-The rollout starts on devices with 4GB+ RAM and English-US language settings.
+On iOS, Gemini is built directly into the Chrome app via the omnibox.
+Rolling out now to eligible users in select regions; broader global rollout to follow.

 Who it matters for: Android users who currently have 3–4 tabs open trying to research the same thing.
-Auto Browse is the feature to watch — autonomous background task completion from a browser is a meaningful UX shift, not just a feature addition.
+Auto Browse is the feature to watch — autonomous background task completion from within the browser is a meaningful UX shift.
+For iOS users: access is via the Chrome omnibox, slightly different experience but now available.

 🛠️ Developer Tools: Managed Agents, Glasswing & More